The Ultimate BVI Sailing Guide

 Explore our guide below.

-Between the incredible underwater landscapes, kaleidoscopic coral gardens, and the variety of marine life to see, snorkeling is one of the best things to do in the British Virgin Islands.
+Between the incredible underwater landscapes, kaleidoscopic coral gardens, and the variety of marine life to see, snorkelling is one of the best things to do in the British Virgin Islands.

 To get even more out of the experience, bring fish identification cards with you.
 These will cover common sightings like reef sharks and rays, as well as rarer sightings like octopuses, turtles and nudibranch.
 Everyone will get more excited about hunting for new species, and it might even become a competition.